convox/docs/docs/reference/app-parameters.md

   When a Rack update adds new app parameters they become available for each app after its next deploy.
 </div>

+### AutoMinorVersionUpgrade

+Set to `false` to disable the automatic minor version upgrade of any database resources in this app.
+Defaults to `true`.

 ### CircuitBreaker

 Set to `Yes` to enable Circuit Breaker deployments in ECS.
 This will make failing deployments rollback quicker and easier.
 If a deployment requires your Rack to scale up however, it can trip the Circuit Breaker and fail when it otherwise wouldn't.
 Best used when you have good capacity on your Rack.